Lawyne/ModMenace/README.md

 This folder contains internal presentations showcasing the advancement of the project.

 ## 3 src
-This folder contains a Java implementation of the thesis
+This folder contains a Java implementation of the thesis.